First All-Star Game makes strong impression | The Japan Times

 “Even at my age, or should I say especially, I enjoy being around young, talented players.
 I have to admit that All-Star Games aren’t usually my favorite events — I’m more of a competitor and/or purist — but this was a game I really enjoyed.
 And we approached it in that vein.”

-From a coaching standpoint, preparation was, of course different than for a typical game.
+From a coaching standpoint, preparation was, of course, different than for a typical game.

 “Dunks and 3s are All-Star event plays, which we talked about beforehand.
 But I also reminded the players that the best basketball is displayed as a team game,” Wisman said, “so we shared the ball and the playing time.”